-Hope you enjoyed the word of the day and see you next time.
+Hope you enjoyed it and see you next time on your Lieblingsblog.

 Oh… in case you ended up here doing a Google search for “Leibling” let me assure you that it is NOT a German word.
 If you have seen it somewhere it must be a typo.

 0 of 6 Questions completed